-When the University determines that the continued presence of a Student on University Premises or in University housing (a) is potentially threatening, harmful, or dangerous to others or the University community; (b) poses a threat of significant property damage; (c) impacts the stability and continuity of normal University activities; and/or (d) directly and substantially impedes the lawful activities of others, the Director or designee, in consultation with the Title IX Coordinator (if applicable), may suspend the Student for an interim period, pending the outcome of any Conduct Procedures.
+When the University determines that the continued presence of a Student on University Premises or in University housing (a) is potentially threatening, harmful, or dangerous to others or the University community; (b) poses a threat of significant property damage; (c) impacts the stability and continuity of normal University activities; and/or (d) directly and substantially impedes the lawful activities of others, the Director or designee, in consultation with the Title IX Coordinator (if applicable), may, on an interim basis, suspend the Student and/or remove the Student from University housing pending the outcome of any Conduct Procedures.

-A Student who persists in disrupting a particular class in violation of Chapter 5, Paragraph s.2 of the Code after a warning by the instructor may, in the discretion of the Director or designee, and provided other normal University functions are not at risk, be suspended from that class only, for an interim period pending the outcome of any Conduct Procedures.
+A Student who persists in disrupting a particular class in violation of Chapter 5, Paragraph s.2 of the Code after a warning by the instructor may, in the discretion of the Director or designee and provided other normal University functions are not at risk, be removed from that class only, on an interim basis, pending the outcome of any Conduct Procedures.

-Within five (5) Days of the effective date of the interim suspension, the Student may submit a written request for termination or modification to the Director or designee.
+Within five (5) Days of the effective date of the interim suspension or interim removal, the Student may submit a written request for termination or modification to the Director or designee.
 In reviewing the request, the Director or designee shall consider the following issues only: